Anthology

-In book publishing, an anthology is a collection of literary works chosen by the compiler; it may be a collection of plays, poems, short stories, songs, or related fiction/non-fiction excerpts by different authors.
+In book publishing, an anthology is a collection of literary works chosen by the compiler.
+It may be a collection of plays, poems, short stories, songs, fiction or non-fiction excerpts.
 There are also thematic and genre-based anthologies.

-Complete collections of works are often called "complete works" or "opera omnia" (Latin equivalent).
+Complete collections of works are also called "complete works" or opera omnia in Latin.

 Etymology

-The word entered the English language in the 17th century, from the Greek word, ἀνθολογία (anthologic, literally "a collection of blossoms", from ἄνθος, ánthos, flower), a reference to one of the earliest known anthologies, the Garland (Στέφανος, stéphanos), the introduction to which compares each of its anthologized poets to a flower.
+The word entered the English language in the 17th century, from the Greek word, ἀνθολογία (anthologia, literally "a collection of blossoms", from ἄνθος, ánthos, flower), a reference to one of the earliest known anthologies, the Garland (Στέφανος, stéphanos), the introduction to which compares each of its anthologized poets to a flower.
 That Garland by Meléagros of Gadara formed the kernel for what has become known as the Greek Anthology.
 Florilegium, a Latin derivative for a collection of flowers, was used in medieval Europe for an anthology of Latin proverbs and textual excerpts.
-Shortly before anthology had entered the language, English had begun using florilegium as a word for such a collection.
+Shortly before "anthology" had entered the language, English had begun using "florilegium" as a word for such a collection.